arunravi728/Papyrus/content/Programming in C++.md

 ---
 title: Programming in C++
-created: Wednesday - 8th November, 2023
-updated: Saturday - 11th November, 2023
-consumed: 1
 share: true
 ---

 Self Link: [Programming in C++](Programming%20in%20C++.md)

-This note contains the various C++ concepts I have learned over the years through my personal projects and my time at Google and Samsung.
-The notes in this page come from the perspective of someone who has been coding in C++ for over 5 years, and hence some of the basics might be glossed over.
-These notes would serve as great refresher for someone who is getting back into the language.
+This note contains the various C++ concepts I have learned over the years through my projects and my time at Google and Samsung.
+The notes on this page come from the perspective of someone who has been coding in C++ for over 5 years, and hence, some of the basics might be glossed over.
+These notes would serve as a great refresher for someone who is getting back into the language.

 A list of topics to explore further -